DamienPinto/arch-install/in_boot/README.md

+# In-Boot Actions

+Things done during boot that are not included in the Archwiki [installation guide's](https://wiki.archlinux.org/index.php/installation_guide) pre-installation section.

-# Network Configuration
+## Network Configuration

 Network configuration during boot from live USB installation.

-## Create config file for WiFi adapter:
+### Create config file for WiFi adapter:

 The info used in steps 1 and 2 were found in Kuzeyeu Siarhei's reply to [this](https://askubuntu.com/questions/1081240/wifi-randomly-disconnects-rtl8188ee-ubuntu-18-04) askubuntu post.